rishivijayv/id2223-lab2/README.md

 **Link to Storymaker**: https://huggingface.co/spaces/rishivijayvargiya/id2223-lab2-storymaker

 ## Model-Centric Approaches for Fine-Tuning Improvements
-**TODO: Talk about some hyperparameters and show results for a couple (graphs for 5 epochs on 1/10th the dataset).
-Can also talk about "early stopping" to save resources, using a validation/evaluation set in addition to a training set, etc.**
 When thinking about some **mode-centric** approaches of improving the performance of the performance of our model, we thought primarily of **changing the hyper-parameters of our model** to obtain **lower training losses**.
 As a recap, the hyperparameters for the `SFTTrainer` with which we fine-tuned our model were as follows:

 ```python3